IP PA System for Schools: Zone Design & Deployment Guide

 Paging plays a more focused role in schools.
 It's typically used for short, targeted announcements.
 Through the IP Audio Dispatch Console or compatible SIP devices, authorized staff can select specific zones and initiate announcements.

-Planning Considerations When Choosing a School IP PA System
+Key Planning Factors for School IP PA System Design

 Choosing the right IP PA system for school projects involves more than comparing speaker models.